A suspect has been charged with murder in a Philadelphia shooting that killed 5

 Authorities said another 2-year-old boy and a 33-year-old woman were injured by broken glass.

-Wamah's sister, Josephine, remembered her brother as kind, funny and a talented artist.
+Wamah's sister, Josephine, remembered her brother as a talented artist who was kind, funny and loved the Creed movies.
+Wamah had a degree in psychology from Chestnut Hill College, his sister added.

 "I don't understand how someone could just do that to my brother," Josephine Wamah said Wednesday.